 Forgetting to Check Video Analytics

-Analytics are your greatest tool when it comes to adjusting and creating marketing strategies.
+Analytics is your greatest tool when it comes to adjusting and creating marketing strategies.
 This data is unbelievably useful because it can tell you how people are engaging with your content.
 If you’re receiving a lot of engagement from your videos, it means that your strategy was successful and you should try to replicate it with future videos.
 However, if your videos are not performing as well as you expected, you can review what methods may not have been effective and try something new in the future.

 Create a Successful Video Marketing Campaign